Code-Institute-Submissions/milestone_2_Game_Sales_Dashboard/README.md

 The primary target audience are developers that are looking at which publishers to look towards when developing a game, and publishers/developers when wanting to see what genres of game are the most commercially successful in the current game market.
 The data dashboard may also be used by people wanting to look up on the best-selling games/genres for personal use to track trends or just study the data.

 ##### Why would a user want this?
-Gaming is a tremendously popular pastime, and due to the sheer growth in people owning games consoles – (with PS4 sales reaching 91.6 Million, and XBoxOne sales being estimated at around 40 million in January 2019(https://www.forbes.com/sites/erikkain/2019/01/11/putting-the-playstation-4s-91-6-million-sales-into-context/#5f1d8ee36c50)) there is never going to be a shortage of people looking to buy new software/games to play.
+Gaming is a tremendously popular pastime, and due to the sheer growth in people owning games consoles – (with PS4 sales reaching 91.6 Million, and XBoxOne sales being estimated at around 40 million in January 2019 (statistics taken from <a href="https://www.forbes.com/sites/erikkain/2019/01/11/putting-the-playstation-4s-91-6-million-sales-into-context/#5f1d8ee36c50" target="_blank">Forbes</a>)) there is never going to be a shortage of people looking to buy new software/games to play.

 Therefore for game developers and publishers, it is important to understand what sells in the current video games market, and what games (and therefore genres) have amassed large numbers of sales.
 For developers it’s also beneficial to know which publishers were on board with which games, as often the PR/marketing/etc… that publishers take care of, could have had an influence on why a game did so well.